rotskoff-group/idiom/README.md

 pip install git+https://github.com/rotskoff-group/idiom.git@v1
 ```

-To access the [cookbook examples](cookbook/), please also clone the `v1` release:
+To access the [cookbook](cookbook/), please also clone the `v1` release:

 ```bash
 git clone --branch v1 https://github.com/rotskoff-group/idiom.git
 ```

 Below, we provide several Quickstart examples to get started with IDiom.
-More detailed examples and workflows are provided in the [IDiom cookbook](cookbook/).
+More detailed examples and workflows are provided in the [cookbook](cookbook/).

 ## Sequence generation